newatoms/guides/effective-image-guide/readme.md

 When used correctly, effective visuals are extremely powerful to communicate an appropriate message.
 Let's look at some of the science behind visual content and what makes an image effective.

-## First off: Why visual content is so important
+## First things first: Why visual content is critical

-Here are some telling stats as researched by [Buffer's](https://buffer.com/)  [Kevan Lee](https://blog.bufferapp.com/author/kevanlee) on just how big visual content has become and how it’s changing the way we all approach marketing:
+There are vast amounts of telling stats about how big visual content has become and how it’s changing the way we all approach marketing.
+Check out the [research by by Buffer's Kevan Lee](https://blog.bufferapp.com/a-complete-guide-to-creating-awesome-visual-content), or [Design & Dev's Tom More](http://thenextweb.com/dd/2014/05/21/importance-visual-content-deliver-effectively/).

-**63% of social media is made up of images.** That means nearly two-thirds of the updates you see on social media are visual content, according to a [Citrix report](http://www.slideshare.net/citrix/citrix-mobileusage) from 2014.

-**Nearly half of all Internet users have re-posted a photo or video they found online.** An equally intriguing stat from the same [2013 Pew Research Study](http://www.pewinternet.org/files/old-media//Files/Reports/2013/PIP_Photos%20and%20videos%20online_102813.pdf) is that 54% of all Internet users have posted an original photo or video that they personally have created.

-**Content with relevant images gets 94% more views than content without.** This often-cited visual content stat is evidence that visuals have been vital to online success for some time.
-The [original study from content platform Skyword](http://www.skyword.com/contentstandard/enterprise-marketing/skyword-study-add-images-to-improve-content-performance/) came out in 2011.
-94% equates to almost double the views, and the boost is noticed across all topics and categories.

-**Images are the No. 1 most important factor in optimal social media content.** This is according to an [ongoing research survey](https://blog.crazyegg.com/2014/04/29/optimizing-social-media-content/?utm_content=buffer91ea2&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer) conducted by Software Advice and Adobe.
-More than 80% of survey respondents pointed to images being “Very Important” or “Important” for their marketing optimization on social.
-The runners up in terms of importance were hashtags and usernames.

 ## What makes an effective, relevant image?